-Our 91 B. cinerea genotypes were isolated from various eudicot plant hosts, including tomato stem tissue (2 isolates; T3, KT) and tomato fruit (3 isolates; KGB1, KGB2, Supersteak)

-Isolates collected from tomato stem or fruit tissue are not among the most virulent group (Figure R4F).
-For B. cinerea genotypes isolated from tomato tissue vs. other hosts, there is no significant difference in lesion size across all hosts on either domesticated (t-test; t=-1.10, 4.3 df, p=0.330) or wild (t-test; t=-1.09, 4.2 df, p=0.332) tomato.
+In addition to a significant effect of plant host, there was a significant effect of genetic variation in the 91 B. cinerea isolates across all the plant genotypes (Table R1 and Figure R4A).
+To test if there is any evidence for host specialization, we compared the virulence of the B. cinerea isolates from tomato against the entire collection of isolates.
+For B. cinerea genotypes isolated from tomato tissue vs. other hosts, there is no significant difference in lesion size across all hosts on domesticated (t-test; t=-1.10, 4.3 df, p=0.330), wild (t-test; t=-1.09, 4.2 df, p=0.332)or all tomato genotypes (RESULTS) (Figure R4F).
 In fact, one isolate collected from tomato tissue (KGB1) is within the 10 least-virulent isolates (Figure R4F).
-This may suggest a generalist strategy for individual isolates, due to this apparent lack of host-specificity.

-Host-pathogen interactions
+This shows that there is significant genetic variation in virulence across the B. cinerea isolates and supports the general observation that there is minimal host-specificity (Citations).

+Pathogen Variation and the Interaction with the Host

 Domestication

-We also tested whether genetic differences between wild and domesticated hosts interact with pathogen genetics to determine lesion size.
-Lesion size varies across host for many of the isolates, suggesting an interaction between the genomes of B. cinerea and tomato (Figure R4).
-However, domestication did not have a significant interaction effect with isolate genotype (Table R1).
+A visual analysis of the data suggested that lesion size for many isolates varies across the host genotypes, suggesting an interaction between the genomes of B. cinerea and tomato (Figure R4).
+However, when using the full model, there was no significant interaction between isolate genotype and either domestication status or individual host genotype but there was a large fraction of variance within each term (Table R1).
 This is likely due to the many degrees of freedom in calculating this interaction effect.
 As such, we took alternate approaches to examine the interaction between domestication and isolate in determining lesion size.
 We performed ANOVA for each isolate examining the fixed effects of plant and domestication, and the random effect of experiment.
 Following FDR correction for multiple testing, three isolates showed a significant effect of domestication on lesion size (Figure R4F).
 These included one of the highly virulent isolates, an intermediate isolate, and one of the saprophytic isolates, suggesting that the domestication effect is not dependent on isolate virulence.

 Isolate ranking by mean lesion size differs between domesticated and wild hosts (Wilcoxon signed-rank test, V=4322, p=2.586e-12) (Figure R3).